mpskierbg/Analyzing-Motions-to-Dismiss-in-Civil-Rights-Cases/README.md

     Open sample_for_labeling.csv in the spreadsheet software of your choice.

-    For each row, read the plain_text of the judicial opinion.
+    For each row, read the plain_text of the judicial opinion or use the download_url.

     In the motion_granted column, label the outcome: